Right Hemispheric Stroke

 - Oral birth control pills, especially in women older than 35 who smoke cigarettes

 How is a right hemispheric stroke diagnosed?

-- CT or MRI scan: Caregivers use these pictures to see bleeding or blood flow blockage in your brain.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
-Do not enter the MRI room with metal.
+- CT or MRI pictures may show where the stroke happened and any damage to your brain.
+You may be given contrast liquid to help your skull and brain show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have any metal in or on your body.